 Throw an idea out into the world and see what comes back.
 Casual questions like, “Does anyone know where the holiday party is going to be this year?” or “I’m going down to Dark Horse Coffee.
 Anybody want something when I go?” or “Has anybody seen the latest Terminator movie?
 Is it any good?”
 You want input – the world is there to provide.

-8. Drinking coffee, not just for mornings
+8. Experiment with coffee, not just for mornings

 Coffee has many redeeming qualities.
 The best is energy.
 If you find social situations leave you feeling flat and you have to psych yourself up to attend them, consider having a coffee beforehand.
 A little coffee can give you the push you need to chat through that cocktail party or dinner.

-9. Give more elaborate responses than yes or no when asked about something
+9. Give more elaborate responses than yes or no

 Answer a Yes/No question with a bit more information than requested.
 Let’s take the standard work question, “How was your weekend?”
 Instead of saying “Good,” you can say, “Great, I binge-watched Peaky Blinders on Netflix, ate take out and went to the gym.
 How about you?”
 Adding a personal bit of information can inspire new conversation topics.